marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     gcc -o myprog -O2 -flto -fuse-linker-plugin a.o b.o -lfoo

-  With the linker plugin enabled, the linker extracts the needed GIMPLE files from libfoo.a and passes them on to the running GCC to make them part of the aggregated GIMPLE image to be optimized.
+  With the linker plugin enabled, the linker extracts the needed GIMPLE files from :samp:`libfoo.a` and passes them on to the running GCC to make them part of the aggregated GIMPLE image to be optimized.

-  If you are not using a linker with plugin support and/or do not enable the linker plugin, then the objects inside libfoo.a are extracted and linked as usual, but they do not participate in the LTO optimization process.
+  If you are not using a linker with plugin support and/or do not enable the linker plugin, then the objects inside :samp:`libfoo.a` are extracted and linked as usual, but they do not participate in the LTO optimization process.
 In order to make a static library suitable for both LTO optimization and usual linkage, compile its object files with